wiicode/cybersecurity-framework/bronze-training/individual-cybersecurity.md

 Cyber security's core function is to protect the devices we all use (smartphones, laptops, tablets and computers), and the services we access online - both at home and work - from theft or damage.
 It's also about preventing unauthorised access to the vast amounts of personal information we store on these devices, and online.

 Cyber security is important because smartphones, computers and the internet are now such a fundamental part of modern life, that it's difficult to imagine how we'd function without them.
 From online banking and shopping, to email and social media, it's more important than ever to take steps that can prevent cyber criminals getting hold of our accounts, data, and devices.

+> If hackers get into your device or accounts, they could access your money, your personal information, or information about your workplace or business.
+{.is-warning}

 ## You can improve your cyber security by taking six actions: {.tabset}